qiboteam/qibotn/doc/source/getting-started/quickstart.rst

 Quick start
 ===========

-In this section, we provide an example of two qubit ciruit simulation using qibotn package in Qibo simulator.
-First, the backend is to be set with appropriate run card settings, followed by the circuit simulation using Qibo documentation.
+In this section, we provide examples on how to use Qibotn to execute tensor network simulation of quantum circuit.
+First, we show how to use the Cutensornet and Quimb backends, while in a second moment we show a complete example of usage of the Quantum Matcha Tea Backend.

-Setting the backend
+Setting the backend with Cutensornet and Quimb
-"""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""

-QiboTN offers two backends: cutensornet (using cuQuantum library) and qutensornet (using Quimb library) for tensor network based simulations.
+Among the backends provided by Qibotn, we have cutensornet (using cuQuantum library) and qutensornet (using Quimb library) for tensor network based simulations.
 At present, cutensornet backend works only for GPUs whereas qutensornet for CPUs.
-The backend can be set using the following command line.
+These backend can be set using the following command line.

 To use cuQuantum library, cutensornet can be specified as follows::